Destiny 2

 Destiny 2 (Note: Also known as Destiny 2: New Light after October 1, 2019 and in Korea as Destiny: Guardians) is a free-to-play online first-person shooter video game developed by Bungie.
-It was originally released as a pay-to-play game in 2017 for PlayStation 4, Xbox One, and Windows.
-It became free-to-play, utilizing the games as a service model, under the New Light title on October 1, 2019, followed by the game's release on Stadia the following month, and then PlayStation 5 and Xbox Series X/S platforms in December 2020.
-The game was published by Activision until December 31, 2018, when Bungie acquired the publishing rights to the franchise.
-It is the sequel to 2014's Destiny and its subsequent expansions.
+(Note: The game was published by Activision until December 31, 2018, when Bungie acquired the publishing rights to the franchise.)
+The sequel to 2014's Destiny and its subsequent expansions, it was originally released as a paid title in 2017 for PlayStation 4, Xbox One, and Windows before transitioning to a free-to-play live service game under the New Light title on October 1, 2019, followed by the game's release on Stadia the following month, and then PlayStation 5 and Xbox Series X/S platforms in December 2020.

 Set in a "mythic science fiction" world, the game features a multiplayer "shared-world" environment with elements of role-playing games.
 Like the original, activities in Destiny 2 are divided among player versus environment (PvE) and player versus player (PvP) game types.
 In addition to normal story missions, PvE features three-player "strikes" and dungeons and six-player raids.
-A free roam patrol mode is also available for each destination which feature public events as well as activities not available in the original.
+A free roam patrol mode is also available for most destinations which feature public events as well as activities not available in the original.
 These activities have an emphasis on exploration of the destinations and interactions with non-player characters (NPCs); the original Destiny only featured NPCs in social spaces.
 PvP features objective-based modes, as well as traditional deathmatch game modes.

-Players assume the role of a Guardian, protectors of Earth's last safe city as they wield a power called Light to protect humanity from different alien races and combat the looming threat of the Darkness.
-Like the original Destiny, the game features expansion packs which further the story and adds new content across the game.
-Year One of Destiny 2 featured two small expansions, Curse of Osiris (December 2017) and Warmind (May 2018).
-A third, larger expansion, Forsaken (September 2018), began Year Two with an overhaul on gameplay and also introduced a seasonal model for the game in which smaller content packs were released throughout the year between the expansions, with the year divided into four seasons.
-The release of the next expansion, Shadowkeep (October 2019) began Year Three.
-Beginning with Shadowkeep, each release is considered a standalone release, not requiring players to own previous premium content.
-Released alongside this fourth expansion was a version of Destiny 2 called New Light, a free-to-play re-release of Destiny 2, which also included access to the first two expansions.
-Separate seasonal passes also became available for each season's content.
-While the main Destiny 2 game has since been "free-to-play", all other content requires purchasing.
+Players assume the role of a Guardian, protectors of Earth's last safe city as they wield a power called Light to protect humanity from different alien races and combat the looming threat of the Darkness—later on, players also learn to wield the power of Darkness.